Justin-Sawyer/recipeas-and-greens/README.md

 		4) As a returning member, I want to be able to add new recipes, edit previous recipes, edit my Account details if any of these have changed.

-		5) I want to be able to search for recipes based on their name, their ingredients, their category and their ease of preparation.
+		5) I want to be able to search for recipes based on their names, their ingredients, their categories and their ease of preparation.
         For example, if I return home late from work during a weeknight, I want to be able to search for "Quick and Easy" recipes.
         Ultimately, I would like to then refine my search to include what I have in my pantry or fridge.
         Thus while using the search functionality, if I search for "Quick and Easy spaghetti",